 How will you use what you learned on your MBA course to further your career?

-I want to work at the intersection between academia, the MedTech industry and the NHS to help to get new medical technologies into the clinics.
+I want to work at the intersection between academia, the MedTech industry and the NHS to help get new medical technologies into the clinics.
 The MBA will give me a business perspective on engineering and innovation while giving me the opportunity to network and gain new insights on MedTech.
 I hope this combination of added knowledge and expanded network will help me to reach my goal.

 What was the most important or surprising thing you learned from your business school experience?